publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673c.md

         The administering authority may suspend an investigation under this part upon acceptance of an agreement with a nonmarket economy country to restrict the volume of imports into the United States of the merchandise under investigation only if the administering authority determines that—

-            (A) such agreement satisfies the requirements of subsection (d) of this section, and
+            (A) such agreement satisfies the requirements of subsection (d), and

             (B) will prevent the suppression or undercutting of price levels of domestic products by imports of the merchandise under investigation.

         (2) __Failure of agreements__

-            If the administering authority determines that an agreement accepted under this subsection no longer prevents the suppression or undercutting of domestic prices of merchandise manufactured in the United States, the provisions of subsection (i) of this section shall apply.
+            If the administering authority determines that an agreement accepted under this subsection no longer prevents the suppression or undercutting of domestic prices of merchandise manufactured in the United States, the provisions of subsection (i) shall apply.

     (m) __Special rule for regional industry investigations__

         (1) __Suspension agreements__

-            If the Commission makes a regional industry determination under [section 1677(4)(C) of this title][/us/usc/t19/s1677/4/C], the administering authority shall offer exporters of the subject merchandise who account for substantially all exports of that merchandise for sale in the region concerned the opportunity to enter into an agreement described in subsection (b), (c), or (l) of this section.
+            If the Commission makes a regional industry determination under [section 1677(4)(C) of this title][/us/usc/t19/s1677/4/C], the administering authority shall offer exporters of the subject merchandise who account for substantially all exports of that merchandise for sale in the region concerned the opportunity to enter into an agreement described in subsection (b), (c), or (l).

         (2) __Requirements for suspension agreements__

-            Any agreement described in paragraph (1) shall be subject to all the requirements imposed under this section for other agreements under subsection (b), (c), or (l) of this section, except that if the Commission makes a regional industry determination described in paragraph (1) in the final affirmative determination under [section 1673d(b) of this title][/us/usc/t19/s1673d/b] but not in the preliminary affirmative determination under [section 1673b(a) of this title][/us/usc/t19/s1673b/a], any agreement described in paragraph (1) may be accepted within 60 days after the antidumping order is published under [section 1673e of this title][/us/usc/t19/s1673e].
+            Any agreement described in paragraph (1) shall be subject to all the requirements imposed under this section for other agreements under subsection (b), (c), or (l), except that if the Commission makes a regional industry determination described in paragraph (1) in the final affirmative determination under [section 1673d(b) of this title][/us/usc/t19/s1673d/b] but not in the preliminary affirmative determination under [section 1673b(a) of this title][/us/usc/t19/s1673b/a], any agreement described in paragraph (1) may be accepted within 60 days after the antidumping order is published under [section 1673e of this title][/us/usc/t19/s1673e].

         (3) __Effect of suspension agreement on antidumping duty order__